-How to Take Great Photos During the Winter
+How to Take Great Photos When There's No Natural Light

 I'm pretty sure that Daylight Savings Time is the scourge of all bloggers.
 Fall and winter are great seasons, but they're also gloomy and the days are short.
-And if you're like me, and have a full time job, then it's usually dusk by the time you get home.
 But fear not, your Instagram feed does not have to suffer until spring!
 Here are some tips for making the most of the dark season and still managing to take great photos.

-If you can't find your own sunlight, store bought is fine.
+If you can't get your own sunlight, store bought is okay.

 Editing is your friend.

 Seriously, editing is huge.
 And I'd like to stress that you should EDIT and not just FILTER your photos.
 Filters and presets can be great to add a finishing touch or some unique coloring to your photos, but you should learn how to actually edit.
-And I don't necessarily mean using Photoshop or Lightroom, because even I'm still working on that, but just learning basic settings in VSCO Cam can be game-changing.
+And I don't necessarily mean using Photoshop or Lightroom, but just learning basic settings in VSCO Cam can be game-changing.

 Take photos in batches.